scribe-security/docs/docs/CLI/valint/docs/command/valint_bom.md

 ## valint bom

-Create SBOM for target
+Create an SBOM for target

 ### Synopsis

-Generate Software Bill Of Materials (SBOM) for container images, filesystems and git repositories
+Generate a Software Bill Of Materials (SBOM) for container images, filesystems and git repositories

 ```
 valint bom [TARGET] [flags]